Rugby-Spain out of the 2023 World Cup for player eligibility breach | Sports-Games

 Spain secured a World Cup berth for the first time since 1999 with a 33-28 win over Portugal in March to finish second in the Rugby Europe Championship.
 It was only the second time they had qualified for the global showpiece tournament, but the sport's governing body, World Rugby, launched an investigation after a complaint was filed by Romania, who had missed out on automatic qualification after finishing just behind Spain in the group.

-According to a source close to the Spanish federation, the investigation found that Gavin Van den Berg, who is of South African origin, had falsified his date of entry into Spain in order to comply with eligibility requirements.
+According to a source close to the Spanish federation, the investigation found that Gavin van den Berg, who is of South African origin, had falsified his date of entry into Spain in order to comply with eligibility requirements.
 Reuters has contacted Van den Berg's club, Alcobendas Rugby, to seek comment from the player.
+The club said they would schedule a crisis meeting on Thursday "to discuss the repercussions of the player's acts that led to the disqualification of the Spain team."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)